saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 ### Annotation Jumping

 Variables across frames are annotatable, and in a single frame, there may be thousands of variables, making it challenging to see any annotations.
-Annotation jumping comes in handy here.
+Annotation jumping proves valuable in this case.
 Open the `Warnings` tab in the bottom pane (press `w`), scroll through the list to find the annotation you're interested in, and press **Enter**.
 The thread, frame, and variable views update to the position of the annotation's owner.

 ### Pane Maximization